Skip to main content

 const em = orm.em.fork();

-Running npm start again, we get past the global context validation error, but only to find another one:
+Running npm start again, you get past the global context validation error, but only to find another one:

 TableNotFoundException: insert into `user` (`bio`, `email`, `full_name`, `password`) values ('', 'foo@bar.com', 'Foo Bar', '123456') - no such table: user